RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 My job is killed after running for 48 hours, why?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You run your job with a default runtime, and SLURM killed the job once the run
+You run your job with a default runtime, and Slurm killed the job once the run
 time limit was reached.

 All queues have specific default and max TODO <</hpc3/slurm#_hpc3_queue_structure,